 Repairing chewed shoes

 The good news is, shoes and bags that have been attacked by a pet can usually be repaired.
 According to Jenny Velakoulis, the owner of Evans Leather Repair in Melbourne’s Royal Arcade, it’s pretty rare for them to see something so ravaged by an animal it has passed the point of no return.Fixing a gnawed shoe or handbag requires a combination of taking the “bit that’s been chewed and mangled and building it up again”, as well as replacing soles, heels or straps that have been partially eaten.
-Velakoulis recommends having rubber soles added to all your shoes, because they make it much harder for a dog’s teeth to do damage.Source: Psychology Today
+Velakoulis recommends having rubber soles added to all your shoes, because they make it much harder for a dog’s teeth to do damage.INTERESTING FACT ABOUT YOUR PET: Dogs have a sense of time.
+It's been proven that they know the difference between a hour and five.
+If conditioned to, they can predict future events, such as regular walk times.

 There are also several products available, such as bitter sprays, that are designed to prevent your pet from chewing things.